explodingcamera/yags/README.md

 ```

 ## CI/CD
 Continuous Integration and Continuous are crucial parts of YAGS.
-Depending on your setup, this can look very different, but the general recomendation is:
+Depending on your setup, this can look very different, but the general recommendation is:

 - `on every commit, anywhere`: Run all tests and try to build
 - `on every commit to develop`: Deploy to your staging environment